-During recent winters the UK has experienced prolonged spells of extremely cold weather – down to minus 20°C and below in many areas.
+During recent winters the UK has experienced prolonged spells of extremely cold weather.
 This resulted in a significant increase in the number of calls to boiler manufacturers and heating engineers from householders with condensing (high efficiency) boilers where the condensate drainage pipe had frozen and become blocked with ice, causing the boiler to shut down.
 In the vast majority of cases such problems occur where the condensate drainage pipe is located externally to the building for some part of its length.

-What to do if you smell of gas
+What to do if you suspect your condensate pipe may have frozen:

 If your boiler has stopped working, it may show a fault code, some of these are:

 Worcester-Bosch boilers often show EA, or D5 or blue flashing light.

 These codes can mean other problems, but whilst temperatures remain extremely low, it is worth checking your condensate pipe is not frozen.

 Warm the area of pipe you believe to be affected, use either warm water, or hot

 water bottle, do not use boiling water for your own safety, do not do this if

 the pipe is at high level, no one wants to be up a ladder in icy conditions